-Lilienthal Park is the name of the park, and the Fliegeberg is the name of that hill that is part of Germany’s aviation history.
+Lilienthal Park is the park’s name, and the Fliegeberg is the name of that hill that is part of Germany’s aviation history.
 It was there that, in 1894, Otto Lilienthal started doing his gliding experiments in Berlin.
 You probably read his name around Berlin a few times since Berlin’s busiest airport, Berlin Tegel “Otto Lilienthal” Airport, is named after him.

 But who was Otto Lilienthal?

 Otto Lilienthal was born in Anklam in May 1848.
 He became famous as the Glider King since he was the first to make well-documented, repeated, and successful gliding flights.
-His photographs started being published in newspapers and magazines across the world and influenced the general opinion about the possibility of flying machines for humankind.
+His photographs started being published in newspapers and magazines worldwide and influenced the general opinion about the possibility of flying machines for humankind.

 In August 1896, Otto Lilienthal was doing one of these glider tests in Rhinow when his glider pitched forward, heading down quickly.
 He tried to recover his position but couldn’t, and he fell from a height of 15 meters while still in the glider.